Bondliden/LAGOBRAVO/replit.md

 - Reusable UI components from shadcn/ui library
 - Custom SectionHeading component for consistent typography
 - Form components with validation and toast notifications
+- LanguageSwitcher component with flag icons for 11 languages

 ## Data Flow